Here’s something that could be the #1 entry in the freelancers’ playbook: What to do when a client doesn’t pay.

 It might be time to send something with a little more oomph.

-Note: You always want to be professional, even if you aren’t getting the same attitude from your client.
-It’s important to take the high road, no matter how frustrating the situation may be.
+Note: As mentioned, there could be any number of reasons why a payment is late.
+You always want to be professional, even if you aren’t getting the same attitude from your client.
+Take the high road, no matter how frustrating the situation may be.

 Also, it’s important to stop doing any work until your invoice is paid.
 This helps create a sense of urgency and will communicate to the client that you’re serious about late payments.